 If you believe an employee has infringed your business’ intellectual property rights, you may be able to take action against them.

 Some of the services we have provided for our clients include reviewing employment contracts.
 We can add clauses to your existing contract to protect intellectual property, confidential or commercially sensitive information.
+Contact us today and we can advise you further.

 Liability limited by a scheme approved under Professional Standards Legislation.